-Julie Schoen, National Center on Elder Abuse Lauren Rosell, National Center on Elder Abuse
+Lauren Rosell, National Center on Elder Abuse

 As the number of elder abuse cases rises across the country, the unfamiliarity of the aging community continues to baffle law enforcement.
 Today's law enforcement offices need the help of APS now more than ever.
 Building a bridge to justice begins with connecting law enforcement agencies to their local APS office.
 This session, supported by The Department of Justice and presented by the National Center on Elder Abuse will offer tips for working with your local law enforcement (LE) offices, guidelines in interviewing elders with cognitive impairments, bruising identification, state specific abuse penal codes, and aging services resources through the Elder Abuse Guide for Law Enforcement (EAGLE) tool.
-The Elder Abuse Guide for Law Enforcement (EAGLE) is the cornerstone of elder offices and their local APS offices.
-EAGLE was created with the input of nearly 10 nationwide LE offices and is being utilized as the quick reference guide for many aging departments across the coun-EAGLE works hand in hand with law enforcement and aging
+The Elder Abuse

+Guide for Law Enforcement (EAGLE) is the cornerstone of elder abuse resources for law enforcement, bridging the gap between LE offices and their local APS offices.
+EAGLE was created with the input of nearly 10 nationwide LE offices and is being utilized as the quick reference guide for many aging departments across the county!
+EAGLE works hand in hand with law enforcement and aging offices to combat elder abuse and protect our aging population.
+Be a part of the solution!